rydmike/adaptive_theme_demo/README.md

       textTheme: textThemeFromStyles,
 ```

 With **GoogleFonts** define styles for each `TextStyle` in a TextTheme using google fonts text styles.
-To actually get and download a font with another font weight, you must specify the weight in the `GoogleFonts` call.
-If you do it with a copyWith like the `fontSixe` size changed below on a download font ins the TextTheme definition, the weight will not have any effect, you get one of the two built in ones and not the actual one you defined.
+To actually get and download a font with another font weight, we must specify the weight in the `GoogleFonts` call.
+If we do it with a `copyWith` like with the `fontSize` size change below, on an already defined style in the TextTheme definition, the weight will not have any effect.
+We will get one of the two built-in weights and not the actual one we defined.
 The same applies to italics.

-The `fontSize` you can however specify per style in the TextTheme, if you don't override it, the defaults from used `Typography` will be used.
+The `fontSize` we can however specify per style in the TextTheme, if we do not override it, the defaults from used `Typography` will be used.

-The default sizes and Typography and even some letter spacing also vary a bit by locale.
-If your app supports locales that have very different typography than English like typography, you may need to adjust font sizes, latter spacing based on application locale too, if you customize them.
+The default sizes in `Typography` and even some letter spacing also vary a bit by locale.
+If the application supports locales that have other than English like `Typography`, we may need to adjust font sizes and letter spacing based on application locale too, if we customize them.

 ```dart
   // 22 a) Make a TextTheme from TextStyles to customize fonts per style.